slabstech/gaganyatri.com/_posts/plan/2020/mar/2020-03-27-gsoc-application.md

 Experience
 * Worked as a full stack developer for 4 years at Subex Ltd and EFI Ltd, Bengaluru
+* Project :
+  * Jekyll blog updated for no tracking and no cookies, maintained since 3+ years. github.com/gaganyatri.com
+  * Dockerfile based container for CI/CD automation to deploy full system setup for 2 linux flavors : ubuntu and alpine-linux
+  * Android app for automating undergraduate lab journal in 2012, saving more than 25000 pages per year, App has run for 8 years till 2019.

 * Publications :
   * Special Pedestrian and Head Pose Detection for Autonomous Vehicles, https://link.springer.com/book/10.1007/978-981-13-2553-3